actions/stale/README.md

 **Job frequency:**
 You could change the cron job frequency in the stale workflow to run the stale workflow more often.
-Usually, this is not very helpful, though.
+Usually, this is not very helpful though.

 ### Contributing